The Cricketer

-Overview
+History

 The magazine was founded in 1921 by Sir Pelham Warner, an ex-England captain turned cricket writer.
 Warner edited the magazine until 1963.
 Later editors included E. W. Swanton, Christopher Martin-Jenkins, Reg Hayter and Simon Hughes.

 The magazine is responsible for the National Village Cup, an annual competition between village cricket sides, with the final played at Lord's.
 It devised the Cricketer Cup competition for old boys' teams from the public schools, which began with 16 teams in 1967 and has since expanded.

 It also publishes an annual schools' guide, featuring the best 100 secondary, 50 primary, 20 girls' and 20 state schools for cricket.

 For many years from the 1960s it was owned and run by the Brocklehurst family.
 Former Somerset captain Ben was in charge, with his wife Belinda and son Tim key players in the magazine's history.
 After surviving for more than 80 years as an independent publication, the magazine was then purchased by Wisden, which merged it in 2003 with Wisden Cricket Monthly.
 A new magazine called The Wisden Cricketer enjoyed some success under the editorship of John Stern over the next eight years.
 In December 2010, a private equity company called Test Match Extra Ltd – which owned and ran a cricket website of the same name – bought the magazine from the then owners BSkyB.

 TME are a group of business people who share a passion for cricket.
 Neil Davidson, the former chair of Leicestershire CCC, chairs the TME board; shareholders include The Rt Hon Lord Marland, Marie Melnyk and Nigel Peet.

 In May 2011, the magazine dropped 'Wisden' from the masthead and became The Cricketer (in association with Wisden).
 Stern left as editor later that month.